 That’s the average number of home grill fires that fire departments in the United States responded to each year between 2014-2018, according to the National Fire Protection Agency (NFPA).
 Resulting from those fires?
 A whopping $149 million in direct property damage.

-As you fire up the grill this Labor Day, we hope you celebrate the end of summer with safety at the top of your party list.
+As you fire up the grill for your next dinner or get together, we hope you celebrate with safety at the top of your party list.

 Here, we offer Do’s and Don’ts from the Insurance Information Institute to ensure a sizzlingly safe, and delicious, cookout:

 - Operate your grill on a level surface, a safe distance away from your house, garage and landscaping.

 - Make sure the grill is properly ventilated.
 Never grill indoors or in enclosed areas.
 Charcoal grills in particular produce carbon monoxide fumes that can be fatal in unventilated areas.

 - Have a fire extinguisher nearby and handy, and let everyone know where it is and how to operate it.